ibm-cloud-docs/vmwaresolutions/services/zerto_managing_licenses.md

 For more information, see [Deleting services from vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices).

-Use the following steps to delete a Zerto license.
+To delete a Zerto license:

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Licenses** from the left navigation pane.
 2. Scroll down to the **Zerto licenses** table and select the license that you want to delete.
 3. From the **Actions** menu, click **Delete license**.
 4. In the **Notes** field, optionally enter a reason for license deletion.
 5. Enter the license name to confirm deletion and click **Delete**.

    The status of the license is changed to **Removing**.
 When the license deletion is complete, the license is no longer listed in the **Zerto licenses** table and you receive an email that confirms the license deletion.

 The license charge is reflected on your account until the end of the billing cycle, which is typically 30 days.
 {: note}